cryptobuks/p2p-insurance-bridge/README.md

 When a payment or claims transaction is made, all bridges will pick up the event and check its validity with the Private Net’s record.
 Valid transactions will be signed by the bridge authorities and recorded in the Smart Contract.

 Only when a required signature count is met, the transaction data will be synced between the two chains, triggering the policy or the claim payout.
-In our current Proof-of-Concept, Private Net is running on Proof of Authority (PoA) to increase information privacy, lower transaction fees and faster block times.
+In our current [Proof-of-Concept](https://www.policypal.network/poc/p2pinsurance), Private Net is running on Proof of Authority (PoA) to increase information privacy, lower transaction fees and faster block times.
 At the moment, 2 signatures are required for claim payout approval with 3 running authority bridges.

 This concept can be applied directly to power our P2P insurance.
 We are developing a generalised version of our bridge to extend to blockchains other than Ethereum.
 This enables inter-chain communication between PolicyPal Network and other chains for partnerships and non-PAL payouts.

-Users pay only the cost (gas fee) for policy payments and claiming.
-Authorities will bare all other required fees.
+In this POC, whitelisting and claims are auto-approved.
+Users pay only the cost (gas fee) for policy payments and claiming, authorities will bare all other required fees.

 ### Signing of Transactions
 ![alt Claim Approval with Authorities](https://cdn-images-1.medium.com/max/1400/1*Q0Xe1gO7A1xOSLDh_VRMiw.png)